Maryville College welcomes Veterans and their dependants interested in completing a college education!

 Through the Yellow Ribbon Program, the VA and Maryville College will cover 100% of the cost of your tuition and fees.
 Students living on campus may make arrangements to apply their VA monthly living stipends to their room and board costs.

-To apply for the Yellow Ribbon Program, you must complete and submit your application for the Post 9/11 GI Bill to the Department of Veterans Affairs online.
-Your Certificate of Eligibility will advise you if your service meets the requirements for the Yellow Ribbon Program.
-You should take your Certificate of Eligibility and other required VA documents to the Maryville College Registrar’s Office and ask Maryville College to certify your enrollment to the VA.
+To apply for the Yellow Ribbon Program, you must complete and submit your online application (VONAPP) for the Post 9/11 GI Bill to the Department of Veterans Affairs at www.gibill.va.gov.
+Your Certificate of Eligibility will advise if your service meets the requirements for the Yellow Ribbon Program.

-- For more information on the Post 9/11 GI Bill Chapter 33, visit the GI Bill Web Site.
+- For more information on the Post 9/11 GI Bill, visit the GI Bill Web Site.

 - For more information on the Yellow Ribbon Program, visit the GI Bill Web Site.